-of distribution 1 (see table 2) the majority of the ideal optimal solutions are feasible which can be further explained by a very low variability of the total link bandwidth usage cost since here we are considering a uniform distribution of available bandwidths.
+ideal optimal solutions are feasible which can be further explained by a very low variability of the total link bandwidth usage cost since here we are considering a uniform distribution of available bandwidths.
 That is, for this distribution, it is very likely that a minimal SRLG spanning tree (with 10 SRLGs) may correspond to a minimal cost spanning tree.
 In this type of application of the model the choice of a final solution by the network designer is greatly facilitated by the limited number of Pareto solutions.
 If there is no optimal solution then the practical option is simply between a minimal SRLG tree (with l^ associated risks, $l^ = 10$ in these experiments) with higher cost and a tree with lower cost and $l^ + 1$ associated risks.

-As for the total CPU time it varies between 1.056s and 2.312s, with an average value of 1.68s.
-These values are clearly compatible not only with off-line applications but also with automated dynamic applications - assuming that up-dates of the bandwidth accupations in the links are periodically collected - with low up-dating periods.
+As for the total CPU time (obtained in a Dual Core AMD Opteron at 2.7 GHz - 4GB RAM) it varies between 1.056s and 2.312s, with an average value of 1.68s.
+These values are clearly compatible not only with offline applications but also with automated dynamic applications - assuming that up-dates of the bandwidth accupations in the links are periodically collected - with low up-dating periods.

-The second experiment with the model was of similar type as the one described above but now considering as physical network the reference hypothetical German backbone network described in [3] also used for example in [16].
+The second experiment with the model was of similar type as the one described above, but now considering as physical network the reference hypothetical German backbone network described in [3] also used, for example, in [18].